 You, your family and your out-of-town guests will be awestruck by the area’s beauty and history, and you’ll soon be planning your return.

 Deception Pass State Park spreads over 4,134 acres, a marine and camping park with 77,000 feet of saltwater shoreline and 33,900 feet of freshwater shoreline on three lakes.
-Deception Pass and the high bridge connect Western Washington’s mainland with Whidbey and Fidalgo islands, creating a gateway for exploration.
+The park is actually located on two islands — Fidalgo to the north and Whidbey to the south.
+The Canoe Pass and Deception Pass bridges connect the two islands, creating a gateway for exploration.

 Automated pay stations: This park is equipped with automated pay stations for visitors to purchase a one-day or annual Discover Pass and boat launch permit.